 You can also prepare an authentic cadence but instead of going the Ist degree, you go to a different degree.
 That is called a deceptive cadence - or an interrupted cadence.

-The first degree is often replaced by the chord of the VIth degree.
+The chord of the first degree is often replaced by the chord of the VIth degree.

 So in C major that would be Dm G Am

-This is not a conclusive cadense, it's like we prepare the end of the sentence, but at the last moment we continue it for a little longer.
+This is not a conclusive cadence It's like we prepare the end of the sentence, but at the last moment we continue it for a bit longer.

 The deceptive cadence is a great tool to break the expectations and add an element of surprise, to shift the mood of a sentence for example.

 The last cadence we'll see here is when the progression goes IV - I.